 Apartments with Guarantors Accepted in Orlando, FL

 There are a few reasons residents would seek out apartments with guarantors accepted in Orlando, FL, but the most common situation is a student or renter looking for housing for the first time.
-If you're a full-time student and are worried about meeting the required income level for renting an apartment, don't pass up on the opportunity just yet!
+If you're a full-time student looking for Off Campus Housing near UCF or Off Campus Housing near Full Sail and are worried about meeting the required income level for renting an apartment, don't pass up on the opportunity just yet!
 Some apartments will allow you to designate a guarantor on the application, which would serve as additional insurance for your landlord regarding rent payments and reliability.

 What is a Guarantor on the Lease?